morse-simulator/morse/doc/morse/user/installation.rst

   Automatic installation of middlewares' support requires MORSE >=1.3! **Ubuntu =< 15.04 and Debian Wheezy/Jessie only ship MORSE 1.2.2**: in that case, you need to install MORSE manually if you want to use MORSE with ROS/YARP/MOOS/pocolibs.
-Continue to next section.
+Continue to the next section.

 You can also easily install MORSE with: